seanhig/flink-stack/examples/k8s/README.md

 kubectl port-forward svc/session-cluster-rest 8081
 ```

 Now we can open the browser to the dedicated [Job Manager UI](http://localhost:8081) and see our cluster.
-At this point there should be no running jobs.
+At this point there should be __NO RUNNING JOBS__.

 ```
 kubectl get pods